robertchase/spindrift/doc/MICRO.md

 previously specified defaults.
 Treat the `micro` file as code, and use the config file for runtime configuration.

-Boolean values, for instance *is_debug*, can be any case-insensitive version of *true* or *false*.
+Boolean values, for instance *is_debug*, can be set to any case-insensitive version of *true* or *false*.

 ## Directives